Census of the Reception of Antique Art and Architecture: History

 The Census was founded in 1946 at the Warburg Institute in London as a cooperation project with the Institute of Fine Arts at New York University.
-The project was initiated by the art historians Fritz Saxl and Richard Krautheimer and the archaeologist Karl Leo Heinrich Lehmann who sought after a reliable research tool for a better understanding of the afterlife of antiquity in the Renaissance.
+The project was initiated by the art historians Fritz Saxl and Richard Krautheimer and the archaeologist Karl Leo Heinrich Lehmann who sought a reliable research tool for a better understanding of the afterlife of antiquity in the Renaissance.
 Saxl and Krautheimer hired the American archaeologist Phyllis Pray Bober to help with the realization of this idea by developing an index card system.
-Bober would go on to build the Census over decades and served as Director of the project from 1949 and 1984.
+Bober would go on to build the Census over decades and served as Director of the project from 1949 to 1984.

 In addition to information on dating, authorship, iconography, etc., the ancient monuments were recorded together with the corresponding Renaissance documents and sorted alphabetically and by genre.
 Initially, the compilation was restricted to antique sculpture and its early-modern documentation.
 Since 1954 the handwritten card entries were supplemented by reproductions from the Warburg Institute's Photographic Collection.

 In 1957, Ruth Rubinstein joined the Census at the Warburg Institute and became the second long-standing protagonist besides Bober, who had always worked for the project in New York.
 Since then, two corresponding index card systems and photographic collections were filed in New York and London.
 Over time, a number of critical editions of Renaissance sketchbooks after the antique based on research done with the Census were produced.
 One of the most important publications that arose within the Census project was Bober's and Rubinstein's Renaissance Artists and Antique Sculpture: A Handbook of Sources, first published in 1986.

 In the late 1970s, the idea was born to convert the analogue index card system into a computer application.
 Since 1981, the first Census database was designed and created within the newly launched Art History Information Program of the J. Paul Getty Trust.
-Together, German art historian and archaeologist Arnold Nesselrath, newly appointed director of digitisation project, and American programmer Rick Holt developed an object-relational data model and a database software for UNIX systems, which allowed to access data not only from the monuments file but from the documents file as well, as from authority files for places, persons, etc. At the same time, the Bibliotheca Hertziana (Max Planck Institute for Art History in Rome) became a host institution of the Census and the project's scope was extended to the reception of ancient architecture in the Renaissance.
+Together, German art historian and archaeologist Arnold Nesselrath, newly appointed director of the digitisation project, and American programmer Rick Holt developed an object-relational data model and a database software for UNIX systems, which allowed users to access data not only from the monuments file but from the documents file as well as from authority files for places, persons, etc. At the same time, the Bibliotheca Hertziana (Max Planck Institute for Art History in Rome) became a host institution of the Census and the project's scope was extended to the reception of ancient architecture in the Renaissance.
 Nesselrath took over from Phyllis Bober as Director of the Census project in 1984.